How to Seal a Shower Tray

 Step 2

 Next, you will need to remove any of the old sealant from around the shower tray.
-Do this by cutting into it slightly with a utility knife and then pulling the sealant away.
+You can do this by cutting into it carefully with a utility knife and then pulling the sealant away.

 how to seal a shower tray step 2

-The majority of it should pull away easily by hand.
-If you struggle with any parts, just use your knife again to pry away the stubborn bits and continue pulling it away until it has all been removed.
+The majority of the sealant should pull away fairly easily by hand.
+Although if it becomes a struggle, use your knife again or a plastic scraper to pry away the stubborn bits and continue pulling it away until it has all been removed.

 Step 3